open/close all folders

 - One Piece has the Treasure Tree Adam (has the most durable wood in the world) and the Sunlight Tree Eve (enormous mangrove tree that canalizes sunlight to the sea floor).
 It's speculated in-universe whether or not the two of them are related, but not confirmed.

-- The original comic Wanted - which is populated by expies and/or Captains Ersatz of the villains (and to a lesser extent heroes) of the DC Universe instead of the assassins' guild of the movie based on it - has Adam-One, the oldest man on Earth, a Captain Ersatz of Vandal Savage (an ancient, immortal caveman and Magnificent Bastard in the DCU).
+- The original comic Wanted - which is populated by expies and/or Captains Ersatz of the villains (and to a lesser extent heroes) of The DCU instead of the assassins' guild of the movie based on it - has Adam-One, the oldest man on Earth, a Captain Ersatz of Vandal Savage (an ancient, immortal caveman and Magnificent Bastard in the DCU).
 His name is obviously meant to imply that he's the first human being and possibly the Biblical Adam himself.

-- The Dragnet movie made as a pitch for the 1967 revival had a dating service where everyone started out anonymously.
+- The Dragnet TV movie made just before the 1967 revival had a dating service where everyone started out anonymously.
 All the men were 'Adam' and all the women were 'Eve' at the gatherings.

-- Dr. Frankenstein's monster tells his maker "I ought to be thy Adam".
-Word Of God says that his name is Adam.
+- Frankenstein's monster tells his maker "I ought to be thy Adam."
+Word of God says that his name is Adam.

 - In David Palmer's Emergence, after a bioweapon attack wipes out most of humanity, the first person main character Candy finds alive is a boy roughly her age (eleven) who tells her, "Think of me as 'Adam.'"
 She thinks that's old, but relents a bit after discovering the Embarrassing First Name (and the rest of it is no prize, either) his parents hung on him — "Melville Winchester Higginbotham Grosvenor Penobscot-Jones IV.

 - Eve and Adam: Eve designs Adam, the first artificial human.